SOPHOMORE SLUMP: Dallas Cowboys insist on patients regarding Morris Claiborne

 Loss.
 Calvin Johnson catches at least three TDs against Cowboys’ young safeties.

+Loss.
 This is different than the Oct.
 2011 game when Dallas built a 27-3 lead early in the second half before Detroit rallied for the victory.
 This time, Ndamukong Suh and Nick Fairley set the tone, embarrassing the Cowboys’ porous offensive line by sacking Romo six times.

 Win.
 Cowboys’ defense starts to take hold.
 Shuts Johnson and company down.
 Win by 7 against a one note offense.